Introduction

 - ΔEN = 3.44 − 2.55 = 0.89 → polar covalent for each C–O bond.

-- That said, the linear geometry (O=C=O) causes the individual dipoles to cancel, giving CO₂ a non‑polar molecule.
+- On the flip side, the linear geometry (O=C=O) causes the individual dipoles to cancel, giving CO₂ a non‑polar molecule.

 - Important distinction: The bonds are polar, even though the molecule is non‑polar.